Public realm plans for Irvine unveiled

-Design proposals for the re-development of Irvine’s two most popular streets will be unveiled next week – and local residents, businesses, visitors and taxi drivers are invited to go along to view the plans.
+Design proposals for the redevelopment of Irvine’s two most popular streets will be unveiled next week.
+Residents, businesses, visitors and taxi drivers are invited to view the plans.

 Concentrating on improving the roads and pavements, the works aim to respect the historic town centre environment while also providing attractive public realm areas.
 This will complement the recent transformation of Bridgegate, Townhouse and Portal by creating a more attractive and accessible town centre.

 The flow of traffic will be maintained while improvements are made to enhance the pedestrian experience, including better pavements, improved crossing points and incorporating design aspects which reflect the town’s rich heritage.

 Construction on the project is expected to commence in early 2018 and take around 18 months to complete.

 Councillor Alex Gallagher, Cabinet Member for Economy, said: “These £3.4 million works will help to improve the overall attractiveness and accessibility of the busy town centre while ensuring the important history of the area is respected.